-The College will review the Kenyon College Sexual Harassment and Misconduct Policy annually.
+The College will review the Kenyon College Sexual Harassment and Misconduct Policy at minimum on an annual basis..
 Non-procedural changes will be made by the Kenyon College Civil Rights Office.
 Major procedural changes will be presented to the community for review and comment and will be implemented in accordance with College governance policies